dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 tactics with limited signaling, the games will be reduced to the more physical stats and positioning.

-Social physics is distinguished by providing a framework for systems where players react to informational components as well as their dynamics.
+Social physics is distinguished from physics and simple models of swarm behavior by providing a framework where players react to informational components and dynamics emerging from information.
+(This also stands out from simple probabilistic models for social behavior with its focus on the spatial components and particle interactions.)

-  - these mathematical frameworks/solutions almost always incomputable
-    - and knowing this, how do you identify what can be modeled or known? and how do you structure your processes and behaviors to collect data to efficiently model information dynamics and social phenomena

 # Most Important Conclusions from Social Physics

+- title??
+- Extrapolating from a basic understanding, there are several implications/conclusions that stand out above everything else

 #### (1) decoherence of information/knowledge reduces... (ability to model the system)